Colorado Springs Divorce Attorney

 The amount of time that your divorce will take depends on whether issues such as child support and custody are disputed or not.
 Colorado has a mandatory 90 day waiting period after you file, so your divorce could be completed in as little as three months, or it could extend to a year if it’s contested.

-Our law firm is dedicated to helping people facing tough family law situations.
+Our Colorado Springs divorce law firm is dedicated to helping people facing tough family law situations.
 We are not afraid of a challenge and take on difficult and complex cases for our clients.
-Our Colorado Springs divorce attorneys can be trusted to look out for your best interests throughout the divorce process.
+Our Colorado Springs divorce lawyers can be trusted to look out for your best interests throughout the divorce process.